How to Write the North Carolina State – Raleigh Essays 2019-2020

 North Carolina State University, located in the heart of downtown Raleigh, is North Carolina’s largest public university.
 It was founded in 1887 with the goal of making a higher education available to a larger amount of students, particularly children of farmers and mechanics.
 Today, this research university maintains its strong agricultural program and places an important focus on engineering, teaching, and veterinary medicine, among other subjects as it works to prepare students for a career after education.

-NCSU is a selective university with a 46% acceptance rate for its 2018 freshman class.
-Notably, it is ranked among the top 5 public universities in the U.S. for best value and ranked #1 for ROI out of North Carolina public universities.
+NC State is a selective university with a 43.7% acceptance rate for its 2019 freshman class.
+Notably, it is ranked among the top 10 public universities in the U.S. for best value and ranked #1 for ROI out of North Carolina public universities.

 In addition to the Common App or Coalition Application essay, North Carolina State University requires prospective undergraduate freshmen to write three supplemental essays, 250 words each.
-CollegeVine is here to provide detailed tips and examples to help you approach the 2018-2019 NCSU application essays.
+CollegeVine is here to provide detailed tips and examples to help you approach the NC State supplemental essays.
+Want to know your chances at NC State?
+Calculate your chances for free right now.

 Do not list.
 Reading this prompt, it would be easy to fall into a trap of simply listing extracurriculars that you have done which relate to your intended major.
 For example, if you want to major in engineering, you would list that you participated in Science Olympiad and other STEM activities.